Inflation is a continuous rise in the price level. Inflation means the value of money will fall and purchase relatively fewer goods than previously.

 - This period of negative real wages will particularly harm those who are living close to the poverty line.
 Those on higher incomes will be able to absorb a fall in real wages.
 Even a modest increase in prices can make it more difficult to purchases goods and services.
 The UK saw a rise in the use of food banks in the period 2009-17.

 - In the 1970s, the UK had inflation of over 20%, but wages rose to keep pace with rising inflation, therefore workers continued to have real wage increases.
 In fact, rising wages was a cause of inflation in the 1970s.

 A rise in inflation can cause the government/central bank to increase interest rates.
 This will lead to a higher borrowing rate.
 Therefore mortgage owners who have variable mortgage rates can see significant rises in their mortgage payments.

 In the late 1980s, the UK experienced an economic boom, economic growth was high, but inflation increased close to 10% – as a result of the overheating economy, the government increased interest rates.
 This saw a rapid rise in mortgage costs – which were largely unexpected.
 Many homeowners found they couldn’t afford higher mortgage payments and so defaulted on mortgage payments.

 The high inflation of the 1980s indirectly caused mortgage payments to rise and many to lose their home.

-- However, higher inflation doesn’t necessarily lead to higher inflation.
+- However, higher inflation doesn’t necessarily lead to higher interest rates.
 Post-2008 recession, there was cost-push inflation, but the Bank of England didn’t raise rates (they felt inflation would be temporary).
 Therefore, mortgage owners saw a fall in their variable rates and mortgage payments as a percentage of income fell.